top of page

 The first meeting held December 1, 1975 at the Thayer Public Library with Lucille Barton as President.
 Each successive meeting follows the same format, always beginning with invocation, business meeting and an education session or workshop.
 The sharing of refreshments compliments the social side of the club.
 The following year, Lucille Barton, again the president began the meeting with special wishes that the members enjoy many years together gardening and sharing knowledge.

-Throughout the years, a Christmas house tour and boutique continues to weave red and green threads in the tapestry of life in Braintree.
-Hundreds of visitors annually schedule the first Sunday in December to view a Braintree home decorated for Christmas and to purchase the fresh greens, wreaths and handcrafted items made by the members just for the boutique.
+Until 2020, a Christmas house tour and boutique wove red and green threads in the tapestry of life in Braintree.
+Hundreds of visitors annually toured a historic or special Braintree home decorated for Christmas and to purchase the fresh greens, wreaths, and handcrafted items made by the members just for the boutique.
+While the boutique is still an annual tradition, due to a drop in involvement, the house tours have yet to regain traction.

 Fundraising Opportunities